richyspence/formula-one-calendar-scraper/README.md

 - [x] Update scraper to retrieve stage day info
 - [x] Add in database
 - [x] Update to include saving basic scraped data to database
-- [ ] Update to ensure no duplicate data is added
+- [x] Update to ensure no duplicate data is added
 - [ ] Expand saving data to include stage day info
+- [ ] Look into what other data could be scraped and stored?
+- [ ] Tests?

 ## Getting Started :computer:
 You will want the following installed before starting: